-does not (check as applicable)

-have a system of payments for Part C services under 34 CFR §§303.203(b)(1), 303.500(b), 303.520, and 303.521 which may include the use of public benefits or insurance, private insurance or family fees, such as a sliding scale.
+X does (check as applicable) does not (check as applicable) have a system of payments for Part C services under 34 CFR §§303.203(b)(1), 303.500(b), 303.520, and 303.521 which may include the use of public benefits or insurance, private insurance or family fees, such as a sliding scale.
 Any family fees collected are treated as "program income" for purposes of 2 CFR §200.307(e) and 34 CFR §303.520(e) and are not included in the State's determination of State and local expenditures for maintenance of effort and non-supplanting purposes of 20 U.S.C.
 1437(b)(5)(B) and 34 CFR §303.225(a) and (b).
 Note: If the State has adopted new or has revised its existing policies and procedures regarding its system of payments, it must submit these new and/or revised policies and procedures under Item 3.a in Section II.A above.

-B. Restricted Indirect Cost Rate/Cost Allocation Plan Information

-Under IDEA's non-supplanting provisions in 20 U.S.C.
-1437(b)(5)(B) and Part C regulation in 34 CFR §303.225(c), a lead agency may not charge indirect costs to its Part C grant unless the lead agency charges indirect costs through either- (i) A restricted6 indirect cost rate that meets the requirements in 34 CFR §§76.560 through 76.569; or (ii) A cost allocation plan that meets the non-supplanting requirements in paragraph (b) of this section and 34 CFR part 76 of EDGAR.
+B. Restricted Indirect Cost Rate/Cost Allocation Plan Information Under IDEA's non-supplanting provisions in 20 U.S.C.
+1437(b)(5)(B) and Part C regulation in 34 CFR §303.225(c), a lead agency may not charge indirect costs to its Part C grant unless the lead agency charges indirect costs through either- (i) A restricted 6 indirect cost rate that meets the requirements in 34 CFR §§76.560 through 76.569; or (ii) A cost allocation plan that meets the non-supplanting requirements in paragraph (b) of this section and 34 CFR part 76 of EDGAR.
 Check the applicable status below (more than one check mark may be necessary) and enclose appropriate documentation for this Federal Fiscal Year.

-No indirect costs are charged to the Part C grant.
+X No indirect costs are charged to the Part C grant.
 The total amount of the Federal Part C grant is used for allowable direct costs.

-- The lead agency is an State educational agency (SEA) and works directly with the U.S. Department of Education's Indirect Cost Unit to ensure that indirect costs are only charged on a restricted basis to the State's IDEA Part C grant.
-The State has a final restricted indirect cost rate agreement that is approved for the period through .
-(Please attach a copy of the most recently approved restricted indirect cost rate agreement or cost allocation plan or other applicable indirect cost documentation.) - The lead agency is not an SEA and has a final restricted indirect cost rate that has been approved by the State lead agency's cognizant Federal agency and is in effect for this FFY (ending on June 30, 2022) The period of approval for the restricted indirect cost rate agreement is through .
-(The State must attach a copy of the approved restricted indirect cost rate agreement.) - The lead agency is not an SEA and has either a provisional or final restricted indirect cost rate that expires or expired on and the State is in the process of negotiating a new restricted indirect cost rate agreement that will be in effect for the period [please attach proposal].7 The State lead agency will continue to charge or bill the Part C grant using the provisional or previously approved final restricted indirect cost rate until a new rate is
+The lead agency is an State educational agency (SEA) and works directly with the U.S. Department of Education's Indirect Cost Unit to ensure that indirect costs are only charged on a restricted basis to the State's IDEA Part C grant.
+The State has a final restricted indirect cost rate agreement that is approved for the period through (Please attach a copy of the most recently approved restricted indirect cost rate agreement or cost allocation plan or other applicable indirect cost documentation.)
+The lead agency is not an SEA and has a final restricted indirect cost rate that has been approved by the State lead agency's cognizant Federal agency and is in effect for this FFY (ending on June 30, 2023) The period of approval for the restricted indirect cost rate agreement is through .
+(The State must attach a copy of the approved restricted indirect cost rate agreement.)
+The lead agency is not an SEA and has either a provisional or final restricted indirect cost rate that expires or expired on and the State is in the process of negotiating a new restricted indirect cost rate agreement that will be in effect for the period [please attach proposal].
+The State lead agency will continue to charge or bill the Part C grant using the provisional or previously approved final restricted indirect cost rate until a new rate is 6 Charging indirect agets on a "restricted" basis is a key part of implementing the IDEA part C requirement in IDEA agetion